+Eddie Marsan shuts down ‘fan’ who branded him a ‘woke lefty’ for defending Adil Ray

-Eddie Marsan expertly responds to angry fan who branded him a ‘woke lefty’
+Eddie Marsan shuts down angry ‘fan’ who branded him a ‘woke lefty’ for defending Adil Ray

 Fan had claimed that he wished Marsan was ‘more like the characters you portray’

-Eddie Marsan has shut down an agitated fan who called him a “woke lefty” after he defended Good Morning Britain presenter Adil Ray against “racist bullying”.
+Eddie Marsan has shut down an agitated fan who called him a “woke lefty” after he defended Good Morning Britain presenter Adil Ray against racist bullying.

-Earlier this month, Ray opened up about social media racism he had been subjected to following disparaging comments made about British-Pakistani men by Home Secretary Suella Braverman.
+Earlier this month, Ray opened up about the racism he had been subjected to on social media following disparaging comments made about British-Pakistani men by Home Secretary Suella Braverman.

 “To see the racist bullying @adilray has been subject to over the last few days, has been heartbreaking, but the way he’s dealt with it, with skill, humour and far superior intelligence has been inspiring,” Marsan tweeted on Sunday (16 April).